angular/angular/aio/content/guide/cli-builder.md

 ### Handling output

 By default, `copyFile()` does not print anything to the process standard output or error.
-If an error occurs, it may be difficult to understand exactly what the builder was trying to do when the problem occurred.
-We can add some additional context by logging additional information using the `Logger` API.
-This also allows the builder itself to be executed in a separate process, even if the standard output and error are deactivated (as in an [Electron app](https://electronjs.org/)).
+If an error occurs, it might be difficult to understand exactly what the builder was trying to do when the problem occurred.
+Add some additional context by logging additional information using the `Logger` API.
+This also lets the builder itself be executed in a separate process, even if the standard output and error are deactivated (as in an [Electron app](https://electronjs.org/)).

-We can retrieve a `Logger` instance from the context.
+You can retrieve a `Logger` instance from the context.

 <code-example
   path="cli-builder/src/my-builder.ts"